thomanil/tweetskim/README.md

 `tweetskim`

 Prints tweets to stdout: one column for your timeline, one for mentions of your account.
-Use it like any other command line tool - pipe to `less` to page output, concat it to file (`tweetskim > tweets.txt`), and so on.
+Use it like any other command line tool: page the output (`less tweetskim`), concat it to file (`tweetskim > tweets.txt`), and so on.